FIWARE/tutorials.Short-Term-History/README.md

   -d 'lastN=3'
 ```

+Note that when requesting a single entity, `timerel=before` and `timeAt=<current_time>` are implied by the Mintaka implementation of the temporal interface, these parameters may need to be explicitly added when working with other context brokers.

 #### Response:

-The response is a single entity - if an attribute is static (like `sex`) only one `value` is returned for that attribute.
-If an attribute is changing (like `heartRate`) up to N values are returned.
+The response is a single entity - if an attribute is changing (like `heartRate`) up to N values are returned.
 The request is returning full normalized JSON-LD for every value, which includes _properties of properties_, so you can see which Devices have the provided various readings and which units are being used.
 Every value has an associated `instanceId` which can be used for futher manipulation of the individual entries where supported.

 In the example below, `heartRate` and `location` have been provided by a single Device.